department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 ## Backend changes
 - Does the project introduce any new or unusual infrastructure dependencies?
   - No, the mobile backend will use existing infrastructure and patterns already established in vets-api
+- **Does the project introduce any new connections or exchanges of new information types with other systems? (e.g. "new" meaning a new connection of type of information not already present in `vets-api`)**
 - Do you need to poll any APIs for status?
   - No, APIs involved will use standard request-response patterns
 - Are you handling all failure and error cases while in custody of your users's data?
   - Yes, standard error handling and logging patterns in vets-api will be implemented.
 We will handle API failures gracefully, providing clear error messages to the frontend and logging detailed error information for debugging purposes
+- **Does this update change shared code?**
+- **What information will be captured in logs or metrics?**
+- **Does this project/update involve user-uploaded data?
+Are user-uploaded files being scanned for viruses?**
+- **Does this project/update generate intermediate or "temporary" files during processing?
+If so, where and how are the temporary files materialized?
+What is the cleanup/removal process or mechanism?**

 ## Internal API changes
 - List new or modified APIs in `vets-api`